blokks/legacy-docs/src/content/advanced-options/testflight.md

 url = "caching.md"
 +++

-Some components, like the *Dashboard* and *Time Indicator* are only visible during the day of your event.
-To make them visible set `data-testflight` to `true`.
+Some components, like the *Dashboard* and *Time Indicator* are only visible during the days of your event.
+To enable these for testing purposes, set `data-testflight` to `true`.
 Setting `data-testflight` also disables caching.

 <span class='note'>Important: Don’t forget to disable testflight on your production.</span>